Very large set axioms over constructive set theories

 \begin{proposition}[Ziegler, \cite{ZieglerPhD}, Chapter 4] \pushQED{ } Let $K$ be either a regular set, inaccessible set, critical set or Reinhardt set. \begin{enumerate} \item Let $\mathcal{A}$ be a pca and $\mathcal{A}\in K$.
 Then $K[\mathcal{A}]:=V[\mathcal{A}]\cap K$ is a set and the realizability model $V[\mathcal{A}]$ thinks $K[\mathcal{A}]$ possesses the same large set property $K$ does. \item Let $\mathcal{S}$ be a formal topology that is set-represented by $R$.
 Assume that $\mathcal{S},R\in K$.
 Then $K^\mathcal{S} := V^\mathcal{S}\cap K$ is a set and $V^\mathcal{S}$ thinks the canonical name $\tilde{K}$ given by $\dom\tilde{K}=K^\mathcal{S}$, $\tilde{K}(a)=\top$ possesses the same large set property $K$ does. \end{enumerate} \end{proposition}

 On the other hand, however, our double-negation formal topology will usually lose large set properties.
-For example, $\CZFminus$ cannot prove that Heyting-valued interpretations under $\Omega$ preserve regular sets regardless of how many regular sets exist in $V$: if this were possible, then $\mathsf{CZF+REA}$ would interpret $\mathsf{ZF}$, but the latter theory proves the consistency of the former.
+For example, $\CZFminus$ cannot prove that Heyting-valued interpretations under $\Omega$ preserve regular sets regardless of how many regular sets exist in $V$: If it were possible, then $\mathsf{CZF+REA}$ would interpret $\mathsf{ZF}$, but the latter theory proves the consistency of the former.